dmachard/extensiveautomation-server/README.md

             -H "Content-Type: application/json" \
             -d '{"login": "admin", "password": "password"}'

+## Migration from old version

+Since version 22 of the server, a major change has been introduced on the test files.
+All the old tests in XML can still be used but they are obsolete.
+We must favor the new YAML format.

+### Tests convertion to YAML format

+XML to YAML conversion can be done with the following command.
+A new YML file will be created automatically after converting the XML reading.

+        python3 extensiveautomation.py --convert2xml

 ## About

 This project is an effort, driven in my spare time.